G3-Criteria and Applications: A Chow-type G3-criterion and applications

 A common situation ensuring the mobility of subvarieties is when the ambient variety possesses a large group of automorphisms.
 Let $G$ be a connected linear algebraic group with identity $e$, and consider the morphism:

-Let $\XX$ be a smooth almost homogeneous $G$-variety with open orbit $O$; the most common examples are the varieties with finite number of orbits, for the action of a linear reductive group.
-We denote $\partial\XX:=\XX\sm O$.
-We remark that $\XX$ is automatically rationally connected.
+\nit Let $\XX$ be a smooth almost homogeneous $G$-variety with open orbit $O$.
+Note that $\XX$ is automatically rationally connected.
+We denote $\partial\XX:=\XX\sm O$; it is the finite union of its irreducible components.
+Let $\{\partial\XX\}_{div}$ be the set of the $1$-codimensional components, called \emph{boundary divisors}.
+All the components of $\partial\XX$ are $G$-invariant; if $G$ acts with finitely many orbits, they are closures of $G$-orbits.
+Examples are varieties with finite number of orbits, for the action of a linear reductive group.